EV Models and Where to Buy

 Kia Soul EV

 The Kia Soul EV is an all-electric subcompact crossover SUV with a range of 376km this car perfect for long distances.
-Suitable for fast charging and costing $160,000.
+Suitable for fast charging and costing $35,000+.
+(Imported.
+Not sold new in NZ.)

 The Jaguar I-Pace is a battery-electric crossover SUV produced by British automotive company Jaguar Land Rover.
-It is the first electric SUV from a premium European automaker.
-With an incredible range of 391km on the 2019 model.
-Used models start at $35,000.
+It was the first electric SUV from a premium European automaker.
+With an incredible range of 376km on the 2019 model.

 Plug in Hybrids